-> Note that for payment and cash reporting flows, there is a migration period until November 2025.
+You are free to choose which channel/format you use as a sender, including a mix of different channels/formats (FIN/MTs or FINplus/ISO 20022).
+For instance, you might want to prioritize a corridor for your migration to ISO 20022.
+Note that for payment and cash reporting flows, there is a migration period until November 2025.
 After this coexistence period, the MT messages on FIN will be removed for the MT1xx, 2xx and 9xx for the cross-border payments.
 This does not apply to the other MTs (3, 4, 5, 6, 7).

-> How will gpi be impacted by the ISO 20022 migration?
+How will gpi be impacted by the ISO 20022 migration?
 If my institution is using MT for gpi confirmation and tracking today, when should we implement ISO 20022 for gpi?

 Swift fully supports interoperability, payments tracking and interaction with the Tracker using either MT or ISO 20022 will be supported until the end of 2025, and each customer can adopt ISO 20022 at its own pace.
 In addition, during the coexistence period, the format and method of confirmation are independent of the underlying payment instruction.
 You can use the channel of your choice to confirm your MT 103 and pacs.008 messages.
 For example, you can use MT 199 messages to confirm your pacs.008 or trck.001/API to confirm your MTs 103.

 How sender of messages being NAKed or abort on FINplus is notified?

 There are 3 levels of validations performed by the Swift network.

 Level 1 is the network validation, a NAK response back from the network is generated in case of failed validation against the CBPR+ Usage Guidelines or generic InterAct controls.
 The FINplus services also check for reused UETRs for all CBPR+ messages and valid Service Type Identifiers for gpi messages.